-Ashwini Prasad is a South Asian Indian immigrant to the United States but her life is more complex.
+Ashwini Prasad, The Inclusive Screenwriter, is a South Asian Indian immigrant to the United States but her life is more complex.
 She was born in Fiji Islands, raised in Calgary, AB and Vancouver, BC, and spent her adult life in the United States, mainly in the Pacific Northwest.

 She let her creative pursuits go to the side, and completed three Masters degrees and thrive in the business world.
 Today, that determination and strategic and organizational skills are transferred to telling stories that stem from people erased from history as the center.
 Their stories are our stories, and their rich perspectives deserve to be told and celebrated.